andrevidela/andrevidela.github.io/_posts/2025-01-11-program-pipelines.idr.md

   f >=> pure . traceValBy show >=> RunTraceM (y :: z :: xs) c
 ```

+Calling our pipeline with `RunTraceM` will print out every intermediate value produced by the pipeline, It won't print the first argument given to it but since we already have it, we can print it when we call the pipeline.

 ## Conclusion

-We're not done yet but this is already more than we can usually do without dependent types.
-We can take the pipeline and build multiple runtimes for it.
+There is much more to say about this but is already more than we can usually do without dependent types.
+We can take the pipeline and build multiple runtimes for it, and run it in multiple modes as well.
 I've not shown it here but we can also implement operations on the pipeline like concatenation, splicing, etc. Those operations should reflect what happens at runtime: Concatenating two pipeline should compose two programs that run them.
-There is a lot more to say about this topic but that will do for now, see you in the next one.
+This framework can be extended in many other ways but that will serve as a solid base for now, see you in the next one.